 Now that we’ve got to the bottom of poor winter fuel economy, it’s time to consider what can be done about it.
 Here, we provide several simple tips to help you improve the MPG of your car on cold wintry days.

-- Use high-quality engine oil that’s proven to work in extreme low temperatures.
+Use high-quality engine oil that’s proven to work in extremely low temperatures.
 Your car’s manual should include details of recommended oil for cold weather driving.

-- Don’t use electrical components such as demisters and seat warmers for longer than necessary.
-This will decrease the load on the battery and help your fuel economy.
+Don’t use electrical components such as demisters and seat warmers for longer than necessary.
+This will decrease the load on the battery and the alternator and help your fuel economy.

 Of course, the best way to improve your fuel economy is to add a shot of Redex fuel additives to your engine each time you top up the tank.
 Our products are developed to help your engine work at its optimum, no matter what winter throws your way.
 To find out more, visit the Redex website.